rbales79/argo-apps/.github/instructions/adding-a-role.instructions.md

 1. **Create Charts Directory Structure**

-   - Create a new directory for the role under `Charts/`
+   - Create a new directory for the charts under `Charts/`
    - Directory name should match the functional domain (e.g., `ai`, `media`, `development`, `monitoring`)
+   - If it's a new group, create a new role YAML file: `roles/template/[ROLE_NAME].yaml`

 2. **Create Chart.yaml**

-   - Inside the new role directory, create a `Chart.yaml` file with the following template:
+   - Inside the new chart directory, create a `Chart.yaml` file with the following template:

    ```yaml
    apiVersion: v2